AfterQuery/IDE-Arena/README.md

 ...
 ```

-You can now run with any LiteLLM supported model tag via litellm_model_name
+You can now run with any LiteLLM supported model tag via litellm_model_name, or use OpenRouter

 ## Utilities

 **Run all datasets:**

 ```bash
 uv run utilities/run_all_datasets.py <datasets_directory> [model]
 ```

 **Run all tasks in a dataset:**

 ```bash
 uv run utilities/run_all_tasks.py <dataset> [model]
 ```